Wolfgang Köhler: Opinions on behaviorism

-Berlin Psychological Institute
+Psychological Institute in Berlin

-Köhler returned to Germany in 1920, and soon after was appointed the acting director, and then (as Carl Stumpf's successor) professor and director of the Psychological Institute at the University of Berlin, where he remained until 1935.
+Köhler returned to Germany in 1920 and was appointed the acting director, and then (as Carl Stumpf's successor) professor and director of the Psychological Institute at the University of Berlin, where he remained until 1935.
 In those fifteen years, his accomplishments were considerable, including, for example, the directorship of the school's prestigious graduate program in psychology; the co-founding of an influential journal about perceptual psychology, titled Psychologische Forschung (Psychological Research: Journal of Psychology and its Neighboring Fields); and the authorship of an early book titled Gestalt Psychology (1929), written especially for an American audience.
 During the 1920s and early 1930s psychology reached a high point at the institute.
 Aside from Köhler, many other influential minds were at work.
 Max Wertheimer was part of the institute from 1916 to 1929, until he left to take a position in Frankfurt.
 In addition, Kurt Lewin remained at the institute until 1933 (the year of his resignation).
 Köhler also had many well-known assistants at the institute, including Karl Duncker, whose work revolved around problem solving and induced movement.
 Von Lauenstein, another assistant of Köhler, is known mainly for his investigation of time errors and memory.
 Finally, von Restorff is best known for her collaboration efforts with Köhler on both the isolation effect and theory of recall.